AGTTeam/GurrenTranslation/README.md

 Run "python extract_spc.py" to extract the SPC lines in the "spc_input.txt" file

-[TODO]Run "python extract_bin.py" to extract the BIN lines in the "bin_input.txt" file
+Run "python extract_bin.py" to extract the BIN lines in the "bin_input.txt" file

 # Text Editing
 Edit the "spc_input.txt" and "bin_input.txt" files